erfan-sams/twitter-scraper/README.md

-# Twitter_scraper
+# TwitterScraper

-Twitter_scraper is a helper class to using snscrape for crawling twitter data.
+TwitterScraper is a helper class to using snscrape for crawling twitter data.

 ## snscrape